RenaNguyen1997/NotebookLM-Experiment-Results/result/Notes.md

 ## **Method**

-Each source will have 1-2 parts randomly selected to create a note.
-After the selection process, the experiment will proceed by testing NotebookLM's ability to suggest applicable actions for each and multiple notes.
+In this experiment, 1-2 sections will be randomly selected from each source to create notes.
+Following the selection process, we will test NotebookLM's ability to suggest relevant actions for each note, as well as for multiple notes simultaneously.

-The results will be used to evaluate the following questions:
+The results will be analyzed to address the following key questions:

-- Does the summarization function create a reasonable and accurate brief?
+-	Does the summarization function produce a clear and accurate brief?
-- Are the notebook guides generated automatically?
+-	Are the notebook guides generated automatically and effectively assist users in navigating their notes?

 ---